 Osakis

-Osakis is now asking for $32.6 million to build two additions, demolish the 80-year-old auditorium and repurpose classrooms.
+The bonds would have paid for two additions, demolition of the 80-year-old auditorium and to repurpose classrooms.

 "No stadium renovation or synthetic turf is proposed," according to a school district brochure on the project.